openstack-archive/docs-specs/specs/pike/os-manuals-migration.rst

    items in the sections dedicated to each manual.
 That way the docs team will know when it is safe to start deleting content.

+#. `:term:` needs to be removed when importing and
+   performing the migration.
+This is due to the glossary remaining in the openstack-manuals repo.

 Alternatives
 ------------